 Since we are dealing with state level macro aggregates in this study, it is important to mention about the regional accounting framework in India.
 Our review of the accounting framework shows that "The State Accounts statistics are an extension of the system of National Accounts to the regional level.
 These comprise of various accounts indicating the flows of all transactions within a time period between the economic agents constituting the State economy and their stocks.
-These accounts include various items such as total output of the economy, the intermediate expenditure, State domestic product, factor incomes, consumption expenditure, capital formation, capital stocks and CFC."7 The most important aggregate of the State accounts is the Gross States domestic product (GSDP) or the State income.
-As mentioned, compilation of other aggregates and State accounts is also problematic, due to the absence of requisite data, particularly on the inter-State flows of incomes.
-Regional accounting framework below the regions smaller than States, such as districts, is not available.
-The data for the paper are organised from various data sources (Table 1) including the regional accounts provided by the Ministry of Statistics and Programme Implementation.
+These accounts include various items like total output of the economy, the intermediate expenditure, States domestic product, factor incomes, consumption expenditure, capital formation, capital stocks and CFC."
+The most important aggregate of the States accounts is the Gross States domestic product (GSDP) or the State income.
+As mentioned compilation of other aggregates and State accounts is also problematic, due to the absence of requisite data, particularly on the inter-State flows of incomes.
+Regional accounting framework below the regions smaller than States, like districts are not available.
+The data for the paper is organized from various data sources (Table 1) including the regional accounts provided by the Ministry of Statistics and Programme Implementation.

 The time span of the study is 2001-2014 after adjusting for the data gaps in all the variables.
 It is an unbalanced panel data analysis.
 The unit of analysis is 28 States of India, excluding Telangana, a newly formed State.
-We have used Central Statistics Office (CSO) 2004-2005 series data for State's Gross State Domestic Product (GSDP).
-The data on social indicators such as Literacy Rate, Total Fertility Rate (TFR) and Infant Mortality Rate (IMR) are taken from Census 2011.
-The fiscal variables are organised from the Finance Accounts of various States for the period under study.
-The public investment-related variables and credit variables are also collated from CSO and the Reserve Bank of India.
+We have used Central Statistics Office (CSO) 2004-05 series data for State's Gross State Domestic Product (GSDP).
+The data on social indicators like Literacy Rate, Total Fertility Rate (TFR) and Infant Mortality Rate (IMR) is taken from Census 2011.
+The fiscal variables are organized from the Finance Accounts of various States for the period under study.
+The public investment related variables and credit variables are also collated from CSO and the Reserve Bank of India.